-- herbs that reduce inflammation
+- herbs that may reduce inflammation

-- herbs that reduce the risk of blood clots and high blood pressure
+- herbs that may reduce the risk of blood clots and high blood pressure

 Drinking a cup of herbal tea each day may help protect your health in the long term and reduce stress levels.
+For example, a

 Be sure to talk with your doctor before introducing any herbal teas (or herbal supplements for that matter!) to your diet.
 Some teas can affect health conditions or medications.
 For example, chamomile acts as a